What are the risk factors for bile duct cancer?

 A history of bile duct cancer in the family seems to increase a person's chances of developing this cancer, but the risk is still low because this is a rare disease.
 Most bile duct cancers are not found in people with a family history of the disease.

-An analysis of the data from 21 different studies showed that people with diabetes have a higher risk of bile duct cancer.
+When taken together, the data from many different studies show that people with diabetes have a higher risk of bile duct cancer.
 This increase of risk is not high, and the overall risk of bile duct cancer in someone with diabetes is low.

 Other possible risk factors

-Studies have found several other risk factors that may increase the risk of bile duct cancer, such as:
+Studies have found several other risk factors that might increase the risk of bile duct cancer, but the link between these risk factors and bile duct cancer is not as clear.
+They include:

 - Pancreatitis (inflammation of the pancreas)